mrabbani/laravel_module_manager/README.md

       `"mrabbani/laravel-module-manager": "^1.4"`

-Add the module manager service provider to `config/app.php` file
+If you are using *Laravel<5.5* you have to add module manager service provider to `config/app.php` file

 `Mrabbani\ModuleManager\Providers\ModuleProvider::class,`